How Much Soda for a Party? 10-200 Guests

 - for hot weather

 Quick reference table for common party sizes.
 Based on a 2-hour indoor party, 60% kids / 40% adults split, non-alcoholic drinks only.
+Numbers derived from Party Genius's calculator constants.
 The calculator above adjusts for duration, weather, and alcohol.

 Pro Tip